Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 11

 |The Young Endeavour at sunset|

 Michael starts to read a new book, A Clockwork Orange.
 He gives up after five pages as the made up words are too hard to figure out.
 We are back on Catlypso by 1635.
 At the moment the tides are huge and the difference enormous.
-Tonightâs high is 6.4 metres and the low early tomorrow is 0.3 metres, so judging anchoring and leaving dinghies on the beach is essential.
+Tonightâs high is 6.4 metres and the low early tomorrow is 0.3 metres, so correctly judging anchoring and where to leave dinghies on the beach is essential.

 The wind today was 15 to 20 knots from the east and later north-east.
 The water ends up quite calm.
 We run the generator for 30 minutes so we can have hot showers, lovely.
 We have some nibblies but no grog.
 Dinner is some left overs from other meals.
 The wind drops to 10 to 12 knots but it gets a bit rolly after high tide.